 Square or Rectangle?

 The Babylonian Talmud discusses how the Luchot fit perfectly in the Ark of the Covenant together with the Torah scroll written by Moses.
-According to tradition, the Luchot were square blocks of stone, six handbreadths tall by six handbreadths wide, and three handbreadths deep.
+According to this tradition, the Luchot were square blocks of stone, six handbreadths tall by six handbreadths wide, and three handbreadths deep.
 In modern measurements, that would be about 18.9″ × 18.9″ × 9.9″.1

 A Divergent Tradition?